 Manchester United face Southampton in the FA Youth Cup this evening at Old Trafford.
-Kieran McKenna’s U18 squad are in good form this season, scoring 43 goals in t… Read more
+Kieran McKenna’s U18 squad are in good form this season, scoring 43 g… Read more

 Manchester United were knocked out of the FA Youth Cup by Southampton at Old Trafford on Monday night.
-Tahith Chong, after coming on as a substitute out United ahead in … Read more
+Tahith Chong, after coming on as a substitute out United … Read more

 No PreMatch Preview available